-The inaugural Bruce Stone Fellowship in Chemical Biology and Nicholas Hoogenraad Fellowship in Molecular Sciences were awarded in 2015.
+The inaugural Bruce Stone Fellowship in Chemical Biology and Nicholas Hoogenraad AO Fellowship in Molecular Sciences were awarded in 2015.

 Dr Donna Whelan

 Dr Donna Whelan is a Bruce Stone Fellow in Chemical Biology.

 Dr Whelan completed her PhD at Monash University, developing advanced microscopic and spectroscopic techniques for applications in biophysical research.
 During her PhD she constructed cutting-edge single molecule super-resolution microscopes and made extensive use of the Australian Synchrotron.
 She was a postdoctoral fellow at New York University’s School of Medicine under the supervision of Dr Eli Rothenberg, focussing on applying super resolution imaging to map the cellular repair pathway of DNA double strand breaks.

 Dr Whelan joined LIMS in 2018.
 Based at the Bendigo campus, she is currently building a new, next-generation single molecule microscope, and exploring DNA damage and repair pathways.
 Her collaborations include research into the underlying mechanisms of host-virus interactions, neurodegeneration, and proteolysis.

 Dr Whelan has 17 publications (11 first author) including in leading interdisciplinary and specialist journals (Nature Communications, Nucleic Acids Research, Journal of Physical Chemistry Letters).
 She prides herself on taking an active and conscientious role in the mentoring of undergraduate and PhD students, and in communicating science and its importance to the wider community.
 She has spoken at over 25 national and international conferences and has been awarded more than a dozen prizes and grants including the Vice Chancellor’s Commendation for Doctoral Thesis Excellence and the Stephen Wilkins Thesis Medal.